DiMorten/Fully-convolutional-recurrent-networks-for-crop-recognition/README.md

 To train Campo Verde dataset and BUnetConvLSTM network:

-1. Copy the sequence of input images in "dataset/dataset/cv_data/in_np2/" folder
+1. Copy the sequence of input images in "dataset/dataset/cv_data/in_np2/" folder.
+Rename the input images as 'inX.tif', where X is an integer representing the image ID in the sequence.
-2. Copy the sequence of output label images in "dataset/dataset/cv_data/labels/" folder
+2. Copy the sequence of output label images in "dataset/dataset/cv_data/labels/" folder.
+Rename the label images as 'X.tif', where X is an integer representing the image ID in the sequence.
 3. Execute "cd networks/convlstm_networks/train_src/scripts/"
 4. Execute ". experiment_automation_lv2.sh"